 - Encourage Innovation: Create space for creative thinking and experimentation.
 High-performing teams are constantly looking for better ways to work.

 - Provide Resources and Support: Ensure team members have the tools, information, and support they need to succeed.
+Be a serviant leader.

 - Recognize and Reward: Acknowledge contributions and celebrate achievements, both individual and team-based.